btb/phpgedview-old/vendor_branches/pclzip/readme.txt

   In Version 2.x :
     - PclZip does only support file uncompressed or compressed with deflate (compression method 8)
     - PclZip does not support password protected zip archive
+    - Some concern were seen when changing mtime of a file while archiving.
+      Seems to be linked to Daylight Saving Time (PclTest_changing_mtime).

   In Version 1.2 :